 The weather in Ubud is some of the best in the world.
 Sure it can get a bit hot at mid-day but there is often a nice breeze and being a bit above sea level keeps the temperature somewhat in check.
 During the winter the temperature can drop below 20 degrees at night and will usually remain below 30 degrees in the daytime.

 Dry and Wet are two seasons in Ubud.
 The dry season is generally from July to October and wet season one can expect a bit of rain nearly every day.

 Clothing in Ubud isn't restricted to specific type.
 However, one has to abide and respect the culture and location, especially if visiting religious place.

 Language spoken in Ubud is same as Bali.
 Balinese and Indonesian are the most widely spoken languages.
 English and Chinese are the next most common languages.

 Ubud is well known as a place to relax, unwind, get pampered, do yoga and meditate.
-But above all, one can even enjoy the adventure activities offered by the place.
+But above all, one can even enjoy the adventure and offbeat activities in Ubud.
 Discover the adventure side of the beautiful place hidden:

 River Rafting at Ayung River: The infamous river Ayung River provides the best white-water rafting experience in Bali.
 The rafting trip starts from the north of Ubud and ends near the west.

 Wild Volcano Climbing Day: Get relaxed and pampered at Volcano Batur and Volcano Agung.Volcano Batur is 1717m above sea level while Volcano Agung goes up to 3142m, and are great adventurous place in Ubud.